docsifyjs/docsify/docs/README.md

 ## What it is

-docsify generates your documentation website on the fly.
+Docsify generates your documentation website on the fly.
 Unlike GitBook, it does not generate static html files.
 Instead, it smartly loads and parses your Markdown files and displays them as a website.
 To start using it, all you need to do is create an `index.html` and [deploy it on GitHub Pages](deploy.md).

 See the [Quick start](quickstart.md) guide for more details.